sirenmarkets/docs/siren-amm/settlement-layer.md

 The [SIREN AMMs](https://docs.sirenmarkets.com/siren-protocol/siren-amm) use the Settlement Layer to mint and sell options to traders.
 Without the Settlement Layer, the AMMs would have no method for tokenizing the long and short sides of an option, and there would be no market for options!

 The most important concept in the Settlement Layer is the series.
-A series represents an option for a certain underlying asset ($UNI, $SUSHI, etc. for Calls or $USDC for Puts), at a certain strike price, and with a certain expiration date.
+A series represents an option for a certain underlying asset ($UNI, $SUSHI, etc.), at a certain strike price, and with a certain expiration date.
 Using the Settlement Layer the SIREN Team creates new series based on community and market demand.

 Each series is associated with an AMM that trades the series’ underlying asset.
 The AMM mints and sells [bTokens](https://docs.sirenmarkets.com/faq-options/what-are-options#what-are-btokens-and-wtokens) (representing the buyer's side of the trade) and holds [wTokens](https://docs.sirenmarkets.com/faq-options/what-are-options#what-are-btokens-and-wtokens) (representing the writer's side of the trade).